Why We Love to Hate Our Manager's Decisions

 So when a manager makes a call you disagree with, and someone says "this is ridiculous, right?", agreeing with them isn't just venting.
 It's your nervous system doing exactly what it was designed to do: find your people and stick with them.

 In Buddhist psychology, this maps cleanly to what's called the "second arrow."
 The first arrow is the difficult situation itself.
-The second arrow is the story you layer on top of it: the indignation, the certainty that you're right, the moral framing.
-The second arrow almost always hurts more than the first.
+The second arrow is the indignation, the certainty that you're right, the moral framing your brain constructs on top of it.
+The second arrow almost always hurts more than the first, and unlike the first, it's the one you have some say in.

 The nuance trap